Skip to content

 Andrewhinney Hill — common questions

-Andrewhinney Hill is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 555m of ascent and takes most walkers 3-6 hours.
-Terrain: Quick close-cropped grass throughout, with a sheep-trod path the whole length of the Bodesbeck ridge.
+Andrewhinney Hill carries a 3/5 (moderately challenging) grade on the OutdoorSCOT scale.
+Count on about 13km, 555m of ascent and a 3-6 hour day on the standard route.
+Underfoot: Quick close-cropped grass throughout, with a sheep-trod path the whole length of the Bodesbeck ridge.

 Where do I park for Andrewhinney Hill?